 - Central/State Government

-- Embassy, a High commission, legation, consulate and the trade representation of a foreign state
+- Embassy, a High Commission, a legation, a consulate, and the trade representation of a foreign state

 What is Lower Rate TCS?

-- In this case buyer gives a declaration for above use in duplicate in Form 27C to the seller.
+- In this case, buyer gives a declaration for the above use in duplicate in Form 27C to the seller.

-- And the seller should deliver one copy of from 27C collected from buyer to Chief Commissioner/Commissioner of Income Tax.
+- And the seller should deliver one copy of from 27C collected from the buyer to the Chief Commissioner/Commissioner of Income Tax.

-The seller/Collector is required to file a quarterly return in form 27EQ on or before due date.
-The seller can file TCS return from his TRACES login or E-filing login.
+The seller/Collector is required to file a quarterly return in form 27EQ on or before the due date.
+The seller can file a TCS return in the following two ways:

-In case of purchase of jewellery, tax is collected by seller if the purchase amount exceeds Rs.
-5 lakhs Or when any amount is paid in cash to the jeweller.
+In case of the purchase of jewelry, tax is collected by the seller if the purchase amount exceeds INR 5 lakh or when any amount is paid in cash to the jeweler.